-- User Permissions: the governance behind the entire Teams instance, including access control for users to each Team.
+- User Permissions: the governance behind the Teams instance, specifically access control for users to each Team.

 - Files: documents stored on a SharePoint site specific to each Team with subfolders for each Channel.

 The migration of Conversation History is worth calling out here – as of this writing, Microsoft APIs are limited in their ability to export/import conversation history.
 Fortunately for partners, we’ve developed a process to migrate the most recent 2,500 conversation threads from the Teams instance on the Source tenant and rehydrate those conversations in their proper Channels on the Destination.
 Unlike other vendors that migrate Conversation History all into HTML, our solution enables users to reply to conversations from the Source tenant on the Destination.
 It also migrates timestamps (in UTC) to preserve an audit trail for legal departments and the fun stuff like emojis, GIFs, and more for end-users (note this does not include reactions within those conversations such as a “thumbs up”).
 MigrationWiz will also indicate which discussions migrated from the previous tenant (see screenshot below) and rehydrate threaded conversations and metadata directly into the proper Channels on the Destination.

 Conversation History older than the most recent 2,500 messages will also be migrated in HTML format for data retention.
 This is in response to significant throttling from Microsoft experienced during some of our early testing.
 These threads will be made available in the corresponding Channels on the Destination with a tab at the top labeled “Files.”

 What’s the Flow for Teams Migration in MigrationWiz?

 Configuring the Project